google-ai-edge/mediapipe/CONTRIBUTING.md

 just getting started, GitHub has a [howto](https://help.github.com/articles/using-pull-requests/).

 MediaPipe team members will be assigned to review your pull requests.
 Once the bug/documentation fixes are verified, a MediaPipe team member will acknowledge your contribution in the pull request comments, manually merge the fixes into our internal codebase upstream, and apply the `to be closed` label to the pull request.
 These fixes will later be pushed to GitHub in the next release, and a MediaPipe team member will then close the pull request.

+### Security Requirements for CI/CD

+When submitting pull requests that modify or add GitHub Actions workflows (`.github/workflows/`), please adhere to the following security requirements enforced by [zizmor](https://github.com/woodruffw/zizmor):

+1. **Pin Action Versions to Commit Hashes**: Do not use mutable tags (like `@v3` or `@main`).
+Always pin third-party actions to a specific commit SHA (e.g., `uses: actions/checkout@11d5960a326750d5838078e36cf38b85af677262 # v4`).
+2. **Principle of Least Privilege**: Ensure that the `permissions` block in your workflows specifies only the minimum scopes necessary to execute.
+3. **Avoid Script Injections**: Do not interpolate untrusted variables (such as `${{ github.event.pull_request.title }}`) directly into scripts via `run` steps.
+Instead, pass them as environment variables.

+All Pull Requests are automatically scanned with `zizmor`.
+Workflows must pass this security check to be merged.
+You can run it locally by installing `zizmor` and running `zizmor .github/workflows`.